If you're ready to start filling in your piano chords and working on creating music in those gaps and silences, I've got some great tips for you.

 To keep going and learn:

-This course of part of the Piano Chords Club and only $29 / month.
+This course is part of the Piano Chords Club.
 (You can do the fills course within that time if it's the only course you're after.)